ERA-2022/PerSeO/README.md

 The process has ended.
 Verify that the drawn graphic is in the 'figures' folder in the entered ID folder.
 Press intro to continue...
 ```
-The graphics drawn will be saved in the figures folder between the previously requested ID folder.
+The resulting graphics are stored in the 'figures' folder within the specified ID folder.

-#### Draw one reports comparison
+#### Draw a Report Comparison
-For use, this option is necessary that the two files have the same magnitude; otherwise, the graphic could see wrong.
+In order to utilize this function, it is crucial to ensure that the two files being compared share the same units of magnitude.
+If not, the resulting graphic may display inaccurately.

-Firstly, it will request the path (suggest a complete path, not a relative path) of the first file.
-In the same way, it will request the path of the second file.
+To initiate the process, the system will prompt you to input the absolute path of the first file.
+The same will be requested for the second file.
 ```
 -----\Graphics tools
 1> Draw one report